Giscard d'Estaing: France's modernising president - RFI

 Paris (AFP)

-He also hosted garbage collectors to breakfast and invited himself to dinner at the homes of ordinary citizens.
+He also hosted African garbage collectors to breakfast on Christmas Day and invited himself, cameras in tow, to dinner at the homes of ordinary citizens.

-Giscard involved his family in his political appearances, had the blue and red of France's "tricolore" flag toned down, and the Marseillaise national anthem slowed down.
+But his attempts to appear close to ordinary people failed to chime with his aristocratic bearing and often arrogant air.

-An economic liberal with pro-US leanings, he was more outward-looking than his predecessors, being an ardent pro-European and champion of increased integration.
+During a TV debate with opponent Francois Mitterrand in 1981, Giscard delivered what he thought would be a knockout blow by calling the Socialist "the man of the past".

-Born to a well-to-do French family, Giscard was firmly part of the elite.
+Born into a well-to-do family in the German city of Koblenz while it was under French occupation after World War I, Giscard was firmly part of the elite.

-Tall and slender and with an elegant, aristocratic manner, he studied at France's elite Ecole Polytechnique and the National Administration School.
+Tall and slender and with an elegant manner, he studied at France's elite Ecole Polytechnique and the National Administration School, the finishing school for generations of French leaders.

 Aged just 18, he joined the French resistance and took part in the World War II liberation of Paris from its Nazi occupiers in 1944.
 He then served for eight months in Germany and Austria in the run-up to the capitulation of the Third Reich.